Divergence Regulated Encoder Network for Joint Dimensionality Reduction and Classification: Experimental Setup

 \section{Experimental Setup}

 Our experiments consisted of two main components: encoder performance and comparisons to t-SNE.
 For our encoder experiments, we investigated the selection of hyperparameters $\lambda$ and $d$ for the proposed DREN models.
+We used two texture/material datasets: DTD and KTH-TIPS-2b.
+DTD \mbox{\cite{cimpoi14describing}} is a collection of textural images annotated with human-centric attributes.
+The texture database consists of 5640 images, organized according to 47 categories.
+The KTH-TIPS-2b \mbox{\cite{KTHTIPS_Databases}} dataset is defined by images of multiple materials under varying pose, scale, and illumination.
+The database contains images of 11 distinct textures.
 The typical train/test splits for DTD (train on 80 images per class and test on 40 images per class) and KTH-TIPS-2b (train on three samples, test on one sample) were used for our experiments \cite{liu2019bow}.
 We held 10\% of the training data for validation and applied each model to the holdout test set.
 We performed four and ten runs of data splits for KTH-TIPS-2b and DTD respectively.
 The average classification accuracy is reported across the different folds.
-We followed a similar training procedure and data augmentation from previous works \cite{xue2018deep,peeples2020histogram}, except Adam optimization was used.
+We followed a similar training procedure and data augmentation from previous works \cite{peeples2020histogram}, except Adam optimization was used.
 We also only updated newly added layers (\textit{i.e.}, histogram layers, encoder, output layer) and kept the pretrained weights fixed.
 The number of bins used in all histogram models was 16.

 The weight in the objective term, $\lambda$, was varied from $0$ to $1$ in steps of $0.1$.
 The embedding dimension, $d$, was set to $2$, $3$, $4$, $8$, and $16$.
-After our encoder experiments, we compared the training and testing embeddings learned by DREN to t-SNE.
+After our encoder experiments, we compared the embeddings learned by DREN to t-SNE.
 In order to embed test samples for t-SNE, we used an approach similar to Locally Linear Embedding \cite{Roweis2000LLE}, which assumes that a sample can be represented as a linear combination of its nearest neighbors.
 Thus, low-dimensional coordinates of unseen test points were found as constrained combinations of their nearest neighbors in the training set.
 We evaluated each embedding a) qualitatively and b) quantitatively by reporting the classification accuracy of a $K$-NN classifier on the test data ($K=3$).
+Lastly, we further validated the approach by investigating various CNN backbone architectures. {Additionally, we also show the effectiveness of the approach on a remote sensing dataset, Plant Root Minirhizotron Imagery (PRMI) \mbox{\cite{xu2022prmi}}.
+We performed species classification on a subset of the data for a total of 4,144 images and four classes.
+The published training, validation, and test splits were used across five experimental runs.}